NLP Representational Systems - Five Senses

 Our Five Senses

+In NLP we use Representational Systems to work with.
 We as Humans have five senses.
 We see, we hear, feel, smell and we taste.
 We use these senses to decode all the information that is coming to us in daily life.

 What do you sense?
 When you are talking, which words do you like to use?
 In other words, what kinds of representational system words do you use?
 Are those visual, auditory or kinesthetic words?
 Or maybe even olfactory or gustatory?
 In the NLP Representational Systems breaks down into five major chunks: